-Some information in this report may contain orward-looking statements.
-We have based these forward looking statements on our current beliefs, expectations and intentions as to facts, actions and events that will or may occur in the uture.
-Such statements generally are identified by forward-looking words such as "believe, "plan," "anticipate," "continue," "estimate," "expect," "may," "will" or other similar words A forward-looking statement may include a statement of the assumptions or basis underlying the forward-looking statement.
+orward-looking statements.
+We have based these forward looking statements on our current beliefs, expectations and intentions as to facts, actions and events that will or may occur in the by forward-looking words such as "believe," "plan," "anticipate," "continue," "estimate," "expect," "may," "will" or other similar words.
+A forward-looking statement may include a statement of the assumptions or basis underlying the forward-looking statement.
 We have chosen these assumptions or basis in good faith, and we believe that they are reasonable in all material respects.
-However, we caution you that forwardlooking statements and assumed facts or bases almost always vary from actual results, and the differences between the results implied by the forward-looking statements and assumed facts or bases and actual results can be material, depending on the circumstances.
+However, we caution you that forwardalmost always vary from actual results, and the differences between the results implied by the forward-looking statements and assumed facts or bases and actual results can be material, depending on the circumstances.

-PAPPACHAN MUTHOOT FOUNDER
+PAPPACHAN MUTHOOT